liveteach/liveteach-web3/dapp/src/components/markdown/classroomAdmin/classroomAdminClassrooms.md

 ![](https://i.ibb.co/zxGrJFh/map-Screen-One.png)

-This input excepts multiple coords for the class and centres the image on the most logical centre coord.
+This input excepts multiple co-ordinates for the class and centres the image on the most logical centre coord.
 If you add a co-ordinate by mistake simply click the "x" on the chip of the incorrect co-ordinate and that will be removed updating the image.